ApryseSDK/pdftron-react-native/API.md

 ```

 #### keyboardShortcutsEnabled
-bool, optional, defaults to true, iOS only
+bool, optional, defaults to true

 Defines whether the keyboard shortcuts of the viewer are enabled.